-You will be given a take home final exam on the last day of class that is due no later than 10AM on Monday, December 15.
-A dataset will be distributed to you and your job will be to read the data, do any needed data manipulation, conduct several analyses, and interpret and describe the results.
+You will be given a take home final exam on the last day of class that is due no later than 10AM on Monday, December 12.
+A dataset will be distributed to you and your job will be to read the data (import the data to statistical software), do any needed data manipulation, conduct several analyses, and interpret and describe the results.
 You may turn in the exam early if desired.